ivogeorg/ce-learning-progression-004-06-12/learning-progression.md

 1. Link to the program from 11.2.1.
 2. Link to a demo video of the operation of the program from 11.2.1.
+3. Present your measurements from 11.2.1.
-3. Link to the program from 11.2.2.
+4. Link to the program from 11.2.2.
-4. Link to a demo video of the operation of the program from 11.2.2.
+5. Link to a demo video of the operation of the program from 11.2.2.
+6. Present your measurements from 11.2.2.
+7. Present your measurements from 11.2.3.
-5. Link to the program from 11.2.4.
+8. Link to the program from 11.2.4.
-6. Link to a demo video of the operation of the program from 11.2.4.
+9. Link to a demo video of the operation of the program from 11.2.4.
+10. Present your measurements from 11.2.4.
+11. Present your measurements from 11.2.5.
-7. Link to the program from 11.2.6.
+12. Link to the program from 11.2.6.
-8. Link to a demo video of the operation of the program from 11.2.6.
+13. Link to a demo video of the operation of the program from 11.2.6.

 ### Step 12: Screensaver extension